One Piece: everything you need to know about the Netflix live-action adaptation

 Who's in the One Piece cast?

-We also know that Monkey will be sailing the Grand Line alongside his well-known crewmates, including Roronoa Zoro (played by Mackenyu), Nami (Emily Rudd), Usopp (Jacob Romero Gibson) and Sanji (Taz Skylar).
+We also know that Monkey will be sailing to the Grand Line alongside some of his well-known crewmates, including Roronoa Zoro (played by Mackenyu), Nami (Emily Rudd), Usopp (Jacob Romero Gibson), and Sanji (Taz Skylar).

-You can see just how excited the main cast are to be working on the series in their announcement video:
+You can see just how excited the main cast were to be working on the series in their announcement video:

 • McKinley Belcher III as Arlong